yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

   * "ADSL" should start flashing as the DSL line is brought up
  1. "status" pulsing in a heartbeat (pulse pulse - pause - pulse pulse - pause) - OpenWrt completed booting, normal operation

-Some time after rebooting, you should be able to ping or telnet to 192.168.1.1.
-If so -- congratulations!
+Some time after rebooting, you should be able to ping and telnet to 192.168.1.1.
+Note that the first reboot is often slower than normal as there is some one-off initialization that is done on the first boot.

 You can reconfigure your PC for DHCP if you like, you should be given an IP in the 192.168.1.x range.

-'''Password protect the router'''
+=== Password protect the router ===

-Get a ssh client such as, well, "ssh"!.
-Under Window, try [http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html PuTTY].
+Get a ssh client such as openssh (probably installed by default on your build system).
+Under Windows, try [http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html PuTTY].

 Telnet to the router and type 'passwd' to set a password.
 Now telnet will be disabled, and you should log back in over ssh.

-'''Configure the front-panel LEDs''''
+=== Configure the front-panel LEDs ===

 You can configure the spare LEDs ("ethernet" / "usb") to display network activity.
 Edit /etc/config/system and add something like this: